John Prine: Influence

 Prine's influence is seen in the work of younger artists, whom he often mentored, including Jason Isbell, Amanda Shires, Brandi Carlile, Sturgill Simpson, Kacey Musgraves, Margo Price, Tyler Childers, and Robin Pecknold.

+The night that Steve Goodman introduced John Prine to Kris Kristofferson and Paul Anka has been commemorated in a musical show entitled Chicago 1971 that was developed by John Ballantyne and Gus Noble.

 Awards and honors

 Grammy Awards

 Prine won four Grammy Awards out of 13 nominations, as well as a Grammy Lifetime Achievement Award.